Target Center: MMA and professional wrestling

 The Target Center held the memorable UFC championship UFC 87: Seek and Destroy in August 2008, which featured the Welterweight title match where Georges St-Pierre defeated Jon Fitch.

 On October 5, 2012, UFC on FX: Browne vs. Bigfoot was held at the venue.

 On June 29, 2019, UFC on ESPN: Ngannou vs. dos Santos was held at the venue.

 Gymnastics

 In 2016, the arena hosted the Kellogg's Tour of Gymnastics Champions.

+In 2024, the arena hosted the US Olympic Trials for gymnastics for the 2024 Summer Olympics in Paris from June 27 to 30.

 Other events

 In 1991, the center hosted the 1991 U.S. Figure Skating Championships, where skater Tonya Harding became the first American woman and second in the world to land a triple axel jump in competition.
 Harding took home the gold medal.

 In 1999, Target Center hosted the "People's Celebration" inaugural event for Gov. Jesse Ventura.
 The event drew 14,000 people, and included performances by Jonny Lang, Warren Zevon, and America.

 The Professional Bull Riders held a Built Ford Tough Series event at Target Center during the 2003 and 2006 seasons.

 The Target Center hosted the Rally for the Republic convention organized by the Campaign for Liberty, a movement founded by Texas Congressman Ron Paul, who ran an unsuccessful bid for the 2008 Republican presidential nomination.
 Among the attendees of the convention were former Governor of Minnesota Jesse Ventura, Barry Goldwater Jr., and former Governor of New Mexico Gary Johnson.

 The Target Center is home to the Target Corporation Annual Sales Meeting, events that host more than 10,000 retail managers and employees near Target's corporate offices.
 In 2018, Dave Matthews performed a short set at the event.

 President Donald Trump held a rally at the arena on October 10, 2019.

 Hot Wheels Monster Trucks Live hosted their Glow Party event at the arena on November 19, 2022.